geoschem/geos-chem-shared-docs/doc/geoschem-config.rst

    This setting is omitted for GCHP, as the MAPL library provides all timer functionality.

-.. option:: false
+.. describe:: false

    Deactivates the GEOS-Chem Classic timers.
 This is the default setting.

-.. option:: true
+.. describe:: true

    Activates the GEOS-Chem Classic timers.
 Information about how long each component of GEOS-Chem Classic took to execute will be